Make the most of your fringe this fall

 When most people think of fringe, they remember those suede jackets that were in style in the 1970s.
 Well, if you held on to yours, you’ll be happy to know they’re back!
 This classic Southwestern look is returning with a bang.
 Try pairing a fringe jacket or vest with cowgirl boots for women or some turquoise jewelry.
 It’s a casual look that’s sure to turn heads and have everyone asking where you got your outfit!

 A lot of Southwest style fringe outfits are made with soft, camel-colored suede.
 While this may be too heavy to wear at the end of summer, as soon as the weather begins to cool, you’ll be looking forward to pulling these staples out of your closet!
+Or you could channel your Southern goddess with a colorful, lightweight poncho or kimono.
+If you’re new to this craze, start simple with Monroe and Main’s Crochet Poncho, Crochet Fringe Duster or Faux Suede Fringe Vest.
+For a work-appropriate getup, pair the poncho with cropped dress pants and wedge heels.
+If you’re going shopping with your girlfriends, throw the stylish vest over a casual T-shirt and jeans.
+If you have a hot date planned, slip the fringe duster over one of your flattering dresses.

-The bohemian look is one that always seems to be in style by utilizing different staples.
+The bohemian look is one that always seems to be in style by utilizing different pieces.
 A great way to give your outfit a boho vibe is to incorporate some fringe.
 If you want to start small, try a pair of fringe boots or a detailed leather handbag.
 If you want to take your fringe game up a notch, though, go for a skirt.
 The great thing about a fringe skirt is that you can easily transition it from summer to fall since it covers more leg than the classic mini skirt.
 If a fringed mini is still too short for you, though, opt for a maxi skirt to create a carefree look.

 It isn’t just hobo style bags that can be completed with some fringe, either.
 A bit of fringe can dress up a shiny black leather clutch too.
 It’s the perfect accessory if you want to give your outfit just a little something extra.
 If you’re looking to channel a glamorous, woman-in-charge vibe with your black fringe, wear it with some leather leggings or dark denim skinny jeans.